-Week 1 – Like so many clients, neighbours and friends, we decided to work remotely, to avoid contact as much as possible, leaving the office looking deserted.
-And here is is the new office set up for the team at the end of the first week.
+Like so many clients, neighbours and friends, we decided to work remotely, to avoid contact as much as possible, leaving the office looking deserted.
+And here is the new office set up for the team at the end of the first week.
 We all traded our spacious office desks for a new smaller spot working at home.
 Time to create a bit of space in the house that we can dedicate temporarily, so that we can continue to serve our clients.

-Maryann is using the actual Office itself and has solitude and peace, but is not talking with visitors – although to be fair, people are not out much.
-She is busy helping clients with posting messages and new content and managing our our posts and communications.
+Marketing Maven Maryann McDonnell is using the actual actual Office itself.
+She says she has solitude and peace, but is not talking with visitors – although to be fair, people are not out much.
+She is busy helping clients with posting COVID messages and new content and managing our our own posts and communications.

 Damien is also used to working from home and ensuring that website support is done for our support plan clients.
 So they were already set up and ready to respond to the urgency of the current challenge.

 For the grown ups, Denise Diver over at Integral Therapy has also gone online using Facebook Live to deliver Yoga and Mindfulness clases at Home Wellbeing Practices.

 Some of our clients are taking the new found time to get ready for when this is all over.
 They are busy planning for the next phase.
 And that phase will come too, piecing everything back together again.
 Creating content, getting videos and photos done, looking at website design and hosting and reviewing their own tech set up.
 And they are planning their advertising strategies, the tactics and best options.